Gluten Free Diets

 Gluten free diets actually are necessary for some people, and advisable for others.
 Without going into too much detail, the gluten protein consists of two other proteins, a prolamin and a glutelin.
 The principal prolamins and glutelins in wheat are gliadin and glutenin.
 Generally, when we discuss gluten sensitivities, gliadin and glutenin are the specific culprits.
 So let's take a quick look at the three basic types of gluten sensitivity.
 These are all legitimate medical conditions.
 They're quite rare, but they are real and patients need to be aware.

 The first is celiac disease (CD), or gluten-sensitive enteropathy.
 This is an autoimmune disease of the small intestine that occurs in people with a genetic predisposition.
 It's not caused by gluten and you can't develop it by eating gluten, but if you're one of the unlucky few born with the gene, and you develop CD (which not everyone does), eating gluten will cause an adverse reaction.
 The immune system inside the bowel tissue improperly reacts to the gliadin protein, which causes inflammation of the bowel tissue, and interferes with your body's ability to absorb nutrients from food.
 There's no cure for CD, and the only way to live with it is to adopt a gluten free diet for the rest of your life.
 Roughly one tenth of one percent of Americans have this (1 in 1,000), give or take; the number is not well known.
-[Addendum: The number may be as high as 8 in 1,000. - BD]
+[Addendum: The number may be as high as 8 in 1,000, discussed in this corrections episode. —BD]

 A wheat allergy is very different, and can be harder to track down since there are many different components of wheats and other grains that it's possible to be allergic to.
 A wheat allergy is not a single condition; it is any of a great number of possible allergies.
 The symptoms are similar to what we expect from most allergies: hay fever type symptoms, hives, asthma, and swelling.
 More serious effects in the worst cases can include anaphylaxis, palpitations, swollen throat, diarrhea, even arthritis.
 Unlike CD patients, sufferers of wheat allergies need not necessarily avoid all wheat products.
 The allergy is usually pretty specific and only some foods may need to be avoided.
 Standard allergy treatment with any of a variety of drugs such as histamine blockers or leukotriene antagonists may prove effective enough to allow the patient to live with a normal diet.
 You need not eat wheat to have an allergic reaction, many workers who contact wheat can experience allergies as well.
 It's very difficult to attach a number to how many people have some level of allergy to some type of wheat related protein, but it's probably somewhere in the single digit percentage points.